How Do I Handle Rejection Without Losing Confidence?

 It was just one interview.

-It was just one audition.
+It was just one date.

 It was just one message.

-It was just one person.
+It was just one opportunity.

-It Comes Down To This: Rejection Requires Movement, Not Rumination
+Rejection Requires Movement, Not Rumination

 Rejection becomes dangerous when you sit in it too long.

-You replay details.
+You replay conversations.

 You attack yourself mentally.

-You spiral into what ifs.
+You spiral into what-ifs.

-The cure isn’t thinking more.
+The cure is not thinking harder.

-A regroup.
+A pause.

 A reset.

-A next decision.
+A next action.

 “Forget about it.
 Move on to the next point.
 Keep swinging out.”

-You cannot rewrite the moment.
+You can’t undo the moment.

-Rejection Builds You In Ways Success Never Will
+Rejection Builds You in Ways Success Never Will

 “Anything can happen.”

-It comes from surviving the moments that went wrong.
+It comes from surviving when they didn’t.

-You don’t grow from avoidance.
+You don’t grow by avoiding rejection.

-You grow from recovery.
+You grow by recovering from it.

-Rejection is not a no forever.
+Rejection is rarely a no forever.

-Sometimes it’s timing.
+Sometimes it points to timing.

 But it is never the full story.